 The National Park Service is soliciting public input on a proposal to amend the special regulations for Colonial National Historical Park.
-The rule would remove a regulation that prevents the Superintendent from designating sites within the park for launching and landing private vessels.
+The amendment would remove a regulation that prevents the Superintendent from designating sites within the park for launching and landing private vessels.
 Water access in the park has been prohibited since it was established in the 1930 and removing the regulation would allow the Superintendent to designate sites within the park for water access.
 The rule would also remove outdated permit and fee requirements for commercial passenger-carrying vehicles.

 Colonial National Historical Park is located on the banks of the James River, York River and their tributaries and is perfectly situated to provide water access for outdoor recreation activities such as canoeing, kayaking, and stand up paddleboarding.
 The James River Association is a proponent of giving the Superintendent of Colonial National Historical Park the ability to designate water access sites in the park and supports removing the special regulation.
 Removing this regulation will allow the Superintendent of Colonial National Historical Park to designate launch and retrieval sites for boating activities within the park as governed by National Park Service general regulations.